 Program Policies and Procedures

 Information technology resources are integral to the education of the graduate student.
 Barry University provides a number of information technology resources to students, including email, Internet and intranet services, Web Advisor, library services and access to computer laboratories (see catalog section for Division of Information Technology).
-Many course instructors provide student access to course materials on the Blackboard Learning System and communicate with students through email.
+Many course instructors provide student access to course materials on the Canvas Learning System and communicate with students through email.

 Email is considered the standard and official means of communication between the faculty, staff, and students of the Allied Health Professions Program.
 For that reason, students must monitor and maintain their Barry University (mymail.barry.edu) email accounts.
 Due to identity and privacy concerns, administration, faculty and staff of the Allied Health Professions Program may refuse to respond to email messages from students who use external email providers.

 Participation in the Clinical Experience is contingent upon successful completion of all didactic coursework.
 Students may be required to relocate during the clinical session.
 Students must be financially prepared to enter into and complete the program.
 Students must be able to provide their own transportation during the Clinical Experience.
 Every student in the Clinical Experience must secure and retain primary care health insurance coverage that meets the Barry University requirements.
 Coverage must remain in effect at all times while registered in the school.